 There are many uses for Microsoft Excel that can make you productive in your 9-to-5 and your home life.

 “While Excel used to be primarily a calculation tool, today it is so much more than that.
-It’s a way we can communicate important information in a way that is becoming universal,” says CAE Microsoft Excel teacher Ananda Sin.
+It’s a way we can communicate important information in a way that is becoming universally undets,” says CAE Microsoft Excel teacher Ananda Sin.

 Harnessing the power of Excel could be the secret to getting on top of your life admin.
 Here are five ways that it could improve the way you manage your everyday.